yhamami/social-epist-math-workshop/index.md

 # Registration

-The event is free but registration for online or physical attendance is mandatory.
-You can register [here](https://forms.gle/CQYVJfEmoo68KQg66).
+The event is free but registration is mandatory.
+You can register by sending an email to line dot edslev dot andersen at vub dot be.

 # Contact